Listed below are frequently asked questions related to New Mexico and Istation.

 - Is the Istation assessment available in other languages?

 - The assessment is computer adaptive; it will adjust to any student’s knowledge or level of reading in English and/or Spanish.
-We do not have an assessment in other languages.
+Math is available in English only at this time.

 - Does Istation need to be downloaded and installed on every computer in the school?